Dubai again plans for flying taxi takeoff, this time by 2026

 Rush hour on Sheikh Zayed Road, a dozen-lane artery running down the length of the Dubai, alternates between dense gridlock and sports-car slalom.
 Over 1.8 million Dubai-registered vehicles ply its roads, not counting those crowding in from the United Arab Emirates’ six other sheikhdoms.

 There’s also the desire to move away from carbon-belching gasoline and diesel vehicles as the UAE will host the upcoming United Nations COP28 climate talks later this year.
 That’s even as the Emirates hopes to expand its production of crude oil ahead of a promised “carbon-neutral” future by 2050.
+Meanwhile, Dubai hopes to have a quarter of all cars on its roads be driverless by 2030.

 Follow Jon Gambrell on Twitter at www.twitter.com/jongambrellAP.